-- (2) The title of this notice shall be "COMPLAINT NOTICE" and must be in all capital letters and boldface type. - (3) The credit union must provide the notice as follows: - (A) In each office where a credit union typically conducts business on a face-to-face basis, the notice, in the form specified in paragraph (1) of this subsection, must be conspicuously posted.
-A notice is deemed to be conspicuously posted if a member with 20/20 vision can read it from the place where he or she would typically conduct business or if it is included in plain view on a bulletin board on which required communications to the membership (such as equal housing posters) are posted. - (B) If a credit union maintains a website, it must include the notice or a link to the notice in a reasonably conspicuous place on the website. - (C) If a credit union distributes a newsletter, it must include the notice on approximately the same date at least once during each calendar year in any newsletter distributed to its members. - (D) If a credit union does not have an Internet website or does not distribute a newsletter, the notice must be included with any privacy notice the credit union is required to give or send its members.
+- (2) The title of this notice shall be "COMPLAINT NOTICE" and must be in all capital letters and boldface type. - (3) The credit union must provide the notice as follows: - (A) In each area where a credit union typically conducts business on a face-to-face basis, the required notice must be conspicuously posted.
+A notice is deemed to be conspicuously posted if a member with 20/20 vision can read it from the place where he or she would typically conduct business or if it is included in plain view on a bulletin board on which required communications to the membership (such as equal housing posters) are posted. - (B) If a credit union maintains a website, the required notice or a link to the required notice must be conspicuously posted on the homepage of the website. - (C) If a credit union distributes a newsletter, it must include the notice on approximately the same date at least once each year in any newsletter distributed to its members. - (D) If a credit union does not distribute a newsletter, the notice must be included with any privacy notice the credit union is required to provide or send its members. - (c) Filing, Receipt, and Handling of Complaints. - (1) The Department shall make available, on its public website (www.cud.texas.gov) and at its office, information on how to file a complaint. - (2) A person who alleges that a credit union has committed an act, or failed to perform at act that may constitute a violation of the Texas Credit Union Act or Department rules may file a complaint in writing with the Department.
+The complainant may complete and submit to the Department the complaint form the Department maintains at the Department's office and on its public website, or the complainant may submit a complaint in a letter that addresses the matters covered by the complaint form.
+At a minimum, all complaints should contain information necessary for the proper processing of the complaint by the Department, including, but not limited to: - (A) complainant's name and how the complainant may be contacted; - (B) name and address of the credit union against whom the complaint is made;